-Our commitment to assess and address the rights and needs of landowners and local communities prior to any activities involving land acquisition and resettlement is stated in our Sustainability and Stakeholder Engagement Policy.
-Supporting this commitment is our Land Acquisition and Involuntary Resettlement Standard, which sets the minimum requirements for activities that require relocation of communities and homes or disruption of livelihoods.
+Our commitment to assess and respect the rights and needs of landowners and local communities prior to any land acquisition or resettlement is stated in our Sustainability and Stakeholder Engagement Policy, and our Land Acquisition and Involuntary Resettlement Standard sets the minimum requirements for activities that require relocation of homes and communities or disruption of livelihoods.

 Our approach is aligned with the International Finance Corporation (IFC) Performance Standard 5, which states that the first objective is to avoid resettlement.
-And when alternatives are not available, we work to meet the standard’s requirements to ensure affected people and communities are engaged; adverse impacts are minimized; and livelihoods and living conditions are restored or improved.
+If alternatives are not available, we work to ensure affected people and communities are able to make informed decisions; adverse impacts are minimized; and livelihoods and living conditions are restored or improved.

-Sites are required to regularly monitor and evaluate RAPs and LAPs and annually conduct audits by qualified external experts to ensure activities are meeting the needs of affected persons.
+Prior to any resettlement activities, we work with local stakeholders to develop a resettlement action plan (RAP), which addresses the impacts of physical displacement, and/or a livelihood action plan (LAP), which addresses the economic impacts.
+Sites regularly monitor and evaluate RAPs and LAPs and annually conduct audits by qualified external experts to ensure activities are meeting the needs of affected persons.

 Artisanal and small-scale mining

 Artisanal and small-scale mining (ASM) provides subsistence for more than 100 million people – including workers and families across the ASM value chain.
 Although many ASM activities are considered illegal and use mining methods that pose significant safety and environmental risks, increasingly, governments, policy makers and international organizations view ASM as an important rural livelihood and are focused on establishing more formal, responsible ASM frameworks.

 Our Sustainability and Stakeholder Engagement Policy includes our commitment to work with governments, communities and other stakeholders in a manner that respects human rights and livelihoods and promotes responsible ASM.